efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/fsl/index.md

    urlFix=False)
 }}

-The main tab allows configuration of the following parameters.
+The main tab allows configuration of the following parameters:

 - Geometry Input
 - Physics List